 Vice President

 Rodney McBride is the President/Ceo of the Executive Structure Productions and Rodney McBride’s Music (ASCAP).
-He is an accomplished musician who has
+He is an accomplished musician who hascombined his musical experience and production

 capabilities to become one of the most efficient executive producers in the music industry.
 Executive Structure Productions provides audio/video pre and post production.
 Rodney McBride’s Music (ASCAP) is the publishing component that catalogs and administrates musical works.
 With this combination of musical entities, Mr. McBride has become one of the leading new executives in the music industry.
-Rodney’s mission is to bring out the best in each individual’s talents and ability by
+Rodney’s mission is to bring out the best in each individual’s talents and ability byproviding comprehensive quality service that consists of creating, developing andproviding content for his clients and artists.
+Rodney McBride has one of the higheststandards of music in the industry and is definitely one of the most diverse and unique producers on earth.

 Secretary